 Parents of compulsory school age children have a legal obligation to ensure that their children are enrolled in school and attend for every day of the education program in which they are enrolled.
 Enrolment in, and full-time attendance at prep, fulfils this obligation.

 - Children of families living more than 3.2km from the nearest State Preparatory Centre or Early Education Class who do not attend either of these facilities on a regular basis.

 - Children of families residing in Queensland who are travelling within Australia or Australian waters.

 - Children of Australian families travelling or living temporarily overseas.

 - Children unable to access a Preparatory Centre because of a medical condition.

 Our school offers a full time program based on the Early Years Curriculum Guidelines (PDF, 2.5MB).

 Our preparatory programs builds a child’s learning in the following contexts:

 Contact the school to discuss enrolment then complete the relevant enrolment application forms.
 Before enrolment can be accepted, proof of date of birth must be submitted (e.g. photocopy of birth or baptismal certificate or clinic card).

-The Medical form (PDF, 496KB) is required when enrolling in the Medical category.
+The Medical certification form (PDF, 396KB) is required when enrolling in the Medical category.